RealOrbital32/Unnamed-Mystery/README.md

 # Unnamed-Mystery
 Unnamed Mystery is a fairly large story mod (by New Horizons definition) that guides exigency to reality, and attempts to create an experience with similar feelings to the base game.
-Available in English, German, and Simplified Chinese.
+Available in English, French, and Simplified Chinese.

 ![unnamedMystery](https://github.com/RealOrbital32/Unnamed-Mystery/assets/87882655/f2841c43-a6e1-4f5e-aa14-bd9ca4c8d9ef)